arts-link/rnkallday.com/content/written-words/ebook/index.md

 # showTOC = true
 hideAsideBar = true
 +++
-## Keep your eyes on this page for exciting news about my ebook!
+## Keep your eyes on this page for exciting news about my ebook

 {{< amazon-associate-link button_label="The Writer's Guide To Authentic And Ethical Collaboration With AI" asin="B0DMTNJXR8" >}}